Kirstie McLellan Day

 Kirstie McLellan Day (born September 24, 1963) is a Canadian author, journalist and former television host.

 McLellan Day was the CEO of Pyramid Productions.
 McLellan Day served as executive producer and writer on the true-crime series The Shocking Truth and Sex, Lies & Murder, made in conjunction with U.S. broadcaster Reelz.

-Since focusing on writing, Kirstie McLellan Day has become one of Canada's most successful and prolific authors.
+Since focusing on writing, Kirstie McLellan Day has become one of Canada's most successful authors.

 Early life

 Kirstie McLellan was born and raised in Regina, Saskatchewan, and at the University of Regina, she studied drama.
 After moving to Alberta, she was primarily involved in covering entertainment drama.
 Among her many jobs: columnist for the Calgary Herald; private detective; investigative journalist; television host; producer and CEO of Pyramid Productions Television, which produced Inside Entertainment for Global TV and Inside Movies for Movie Central; writing biographies for A&E Biography Channel in New York.
 In 2001, McLellan Day wrote her first book No Remorse: A Father's Murderous Rage.
 The book profiled Al Dolejs, who murdered his two children in a vicious act of revenge.